Elections in Egypt

 Elections in Egypt are held for the president and a bicameral legislature.
 The president of Egypt is elected for a six-year term by popular vote after draft amendments to the 2013 constitution altered the presidential term limits from the original four years to six years.
+With the exception of the 2012 Egyptian presidential election after the Egyptian Revolution, elections in Egypt have neither been free nor fair and taken place in authoritarian contexts.
+Since Abdel Fattah el-Sisi overthrew Mohamed Morsi in the 2013 Egyptian coup d'état, el-Sisi has headed an authoritarian government in Egypt.

 Suffrage is universal and compulsory for every Egyptian citizen over 18.
 Failure to vote can result in a fine or even imprisonment, but in practice, a significant percentage of eligible voters do not vote.
 About 63 million voters are registered to vote out of a population of more than 100 million.
 Turnout in the 2011 parliamentary election was 54%.
 Egypt was ranked 9th least electoral democracy in the Middle East and North Africa according to V-Dem Democracy indices in 2023 with a score of 0.175 out of 1.